mascarenhas/alien/doc/alien.md

     lua -l luarocks.require test_alien.lua

-If everything is ok you should see no output.

 Alien installs two modules, `alien` and `alien.struct`.
 The latter is a slightly modified version of Roberto Ierusalimschy's [struct library](http://www.inf.puc-rio.br/~roberto/struct) that can unpack